 Every time a customer leaves the program is a great opportunity to learn what happened.
 Churn Management consists of 4 key points:

-A targeted offer is a commercial proposition sent to a specific customer based on her shopping preferences and behaviors
+A targeted offer is a commercial proposition sent to a specific customer based on her shopping preferences and behaviors.

-By definition, the Targeted offer is personalized.
+By definition, the Targeted offer is personalised.

 Initially designed as a Point issuing Bank, CRM has evolved into a sophisticated tool to retain customers.

 Technology now enables CRM program Managers to do much more than issuing points: they can create communities, be present in several eco-systems, enlarge the markets for the value of their own internal currency (the Point), understand shopper behaviors and directly interact with them with an adapted offer (i.e. Range, Assortment, Price and Promotion)